BestTimesToVisit.com Logo

 attraction

-Wander through the hauntingly beautiful ruins of Jodensavanne, the first Jewish settlement in the Americas, nestled deep in the rainforest.
-Imagine the vibrant community that once thrived here as you explore the remnants of the synagogue and cemetery, a poignant reminder of Suriname's diverse colonial history.
+Wander through the evocative ruins of Jodensavanne, the oldest Jewish settlement in the Americas, nestled deep in the rainforest.
+Imagine the vibrant community that once thrived here as you explore the remnants of the synagogue and cemetery, a poignant testament to Suriname's multicultural history.

 Paramaribo's Colorful Wooden Architecture